A race car older than Speedway will be gassing it up for Rockin’ on Main - NewsBreak

 Roof’s grandfather cofounded Laurel Motors in Anderson.
 His company made some of the first racing equipment on the market for a Ford Model-T engine.

 “He grew up in the Muncie area, and at 16 he built his first car,” said Roof.
 “At the early time of 1898, he was racing started building cars.
 He created a 16-valve conversion overhead for the Model T engine.
 Made a racing head for the Chevrolet, and Wilbur Shaw used it.
-He attests to that in the letter saying it’s a great racing head.”IMPD prepares to protect race fans downtown during Indy500 weekend
+He attests to that in the letter saying it’s a great racing head.”What we know about race weekend traffic and parking restrictions

 The engine in Roof’s car was manufactured by his grandfather.
 It took Roof five to six years build the car.
 Typically he won’t drive it past 40 miles per hour, but it can get up to 62.